erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/presets-and-bookmarks-20220415A.mp4" type="video/mp4" />
 </video>

-Save how a Collection Page looks so that you can return to the exact same view later, including details such as the Layout, searches, filters, sorting, ordering, etc. To learn more, see our guide on [Presets and Bookmarks](/configuration/presets-bookmarks/).
+You can save how a Collection Page looks so that you can return to the exact same view later, including details such as the layout, searches, filters, sorting, ordering, and more.
+To learn more, see our guide on [Presets and Bookmarks](/configuration/presets-bookmarks/).

 ## Import / Export Items

 ![Import and Export Items](https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/imports-exports-20220416A.webp)

-The Content, User Directory and File Library modules allow importing and exporting of multiple Items stored as files.
+The Content, User Directory, and File Library modules enable you to import or export multiple Items stored as files.
-This makes it quick and easy to handle tasks like uploading and downloading new customer information; pulling down sales data for transformation, reports, analysis, and beyond.
+This makes it quick and easy to handle tasks such as uploading and downloading new customer information, or accessing sales data for transformation, reports, analysis, and beyond.
 To learn more, see how to [Import and Export Items](/app/import-export/) in file format.